Forecast conditions

 Forecasting principles

 • Forecasts are based on collected statistics.
-If there is not enough traffic on a placement or it is unstable, no forecast is made or it may be inaccurate (in this case you'll see a warning about the inaccuracy of the forecast).
+If a placement has too little traffic or the traffic is unstable, the forecast won't be generated or may be inaccurate.
+In the latter case, you'll see a warning about the forecast's inaccuracy.

-• Forecasts factor in almost all the basic settings of a campaign and its banners.
-A detailed list of supported and unsupported functionality is given below in the Limits section.
+• Forecasts factor in almost all the basic parameters of a campaign and its banners.
+You can find a full list of supported and unsupported features in the Limits section below.

 Limits

 Not all campaign and placement parameters can be taken into account when forecasting: some of them aren't supported yet.
-If the campaign the forecast is being made for contains unsupported functionality, a forecast won't be made.
+Forecasts are unavailable for campaigns that use unsupported features.

 Campaign and banner parameters